1970s AV Mazzega Dripping Icicles Chandelier

 Designer: Carlo Nason (born 1935) – attributed.

 Manufacturer: AV Mazzega, Murano, Italy.

-Other versions: Bigger and smaller versions and different colours with some variations.
+Other versions: This 1970s AV Mazzega dripping icicles chandelier exists in several versions.
+Bigger and smaller lamps and different colours with some variations.
 All these lamps were hand blown and therefore all unique with a little difference.

 AV Mazzega was founded in 1946 by Angelo Vittorio Mazzega.
 In 1950 his son Gianni Bruno Mazzega started working in the family’s glass factory.
 Gianni Bruno Mazzega is responsible for the creation of many beautiful lamps.